Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 - the heading ‘Retail export scheme’

-- providing spaces for the retailer’s and the customer’s declarations as stipulated on the form VAT407, including details of the customer’s passport or identity number and country of issue, date of arrival in the EU, intended date of departure from the EU
+- providing spaces for the retailer’s and the customer’s declarations as stipulated on the form VAT407, including details of the customer’s passport or identity number and country of issue, date of arrival in the UK or EU, intended date of departure from the UK or EU

-- a separate box not less than 5 centimetres by 3.5 centimetres for official stamping by a customs officer at the customer’s point of departure from the EU
+- a separate box not less than 5 centimetres by 3.5 centimetres for official stamping by a customs officer at the customer’s point of departure from the UK or EU

 The total amount payable must be shown in words as well as figures.